 Eating plenty of vegetables and fruit is part of a healthy diet.
-But restricting your diet by avoiding certain food groups may stop you getting enough nutrients for your body to work properly.
+But restricting your diet might not be right for you.
+You might not get enough nutrients for your body to work if you avoid certain food groups.
 You could also lose weight.

 You might already be weak and underweight if you have cancer.
-So you need to take in more calories than usual to cope with the illness and treatment.
-It is important to talk to a dietitian before trying any specific diet, particularly if you have lost weight since having cancer or have difficulty eating a normal diet.
+So, you need to take in more calories than usual to cope with the illness and treatment.
+Talk to a dietitian before trying any specific diet.
+Do so particularly if you have lost weight since having cancer or if you have difficulty eating a normal diet.

 Your doctor can refer you to a dietitian who will be able to advise you on the most suitable diet for you.